 Components to the Satisfactory Academic Progress Policy

 - You must complete 67% of all of the Roosevelt University hours you register for/attempt towards your degree, earning grades of "A", "B", "C", "D", and "P" (completion ratio).
-Grades of "F", "IP", "I", and "W" do not count.
+Grades of "F", "IP", "I", "NP" and "W" do not count.
 Repeated courses count towards hours attempted and count in passed hours when a passing grade is received.
 You may receive aid for only ONE repeat of a previously passed class.
 Remedial and ELP courses are counted in hours attempted and counted in hours passed when a passing grade is received.

 - You must maintain an overall cumulative Roosevelt grade point average of 2.0 or higher.
 Remedial and ELP courses are included in the grade point average calculation.
 When repeating a class, the highest grade is used in calculating your grade point average.